Nikhil7145189/fundamentals-in-aiml--project-vityarthi/README.md

 🚀 How to Use
 Part 1: Gather Data (tracker.py)
 This script acts as the automated sensor.
 It scans a folder of images, counts the faces using AI, and silently logs the data to a file named occupancy_log.csv.
-Note: This script includes an automated time-simulator that increments the clock by 45 minutes for each image to build a realistic daily dataset.

 Command:
 python tracker.py --dir test_images --capacity 20